 The earlier you submit your paperwork, the better chance you will have in identifying an appropriate student to complete the work.
 Beginning in September, we will have the bulk of eligible students searching for work-study positions.
 Keep in mind that the Federal Work-Study Program pays students only during the academic school year.
 This means that students will NOT be eligible between late May and early July.

-If you have questions concerning the specifics of the Federal Work-Study Program, please contact the Financial Aid Office at 410-955-3004.
-Their office can discuss the process with you in further detail, and can provide you with the necessary paperwork.
+If you have questions concerning the specifics of the Federal Work-Study Program, please mark your interest in the Opportunities Checklist.